ELDER LAW & MEDICAID PLANNING ATTORNEY

 There’s no simple answer as to how long it might take an individual to qualify for Medicaid.
 There are many variables in every situation that must be taken into consideration, including your assets, income, expenses and any gifts you’ve given five years prior to applying for Medicaid.

-Q: Can't I just give all of my assets to my children to become eligible?
+Q: Can I give assets to my children to qualify for Medicaid?

 No. This is the most common misconception about becoming Medicaid eligible and usually does more harm than good.
-Medicaid has a “look back” period on gifts and transfers of assets for less than full value made 60 months before applying for Medicaid.
+Medicaid has a five-year look-back period on gifts and transfers of assets made before applying for Medicaid benefits.
 Any gift made during that time will be assessed a penalty, based on the value of the gift.
 For approximately every $7,000 gifted, a one-month penalty will be assessed, during which time the applicant is ineligible to receive benefits.
-Talk to an attorney with expertise in Medicaid planning before making any gifts.
+Talk to an experienced Medicaid planning attorney or elder law lawyer before making any gifts or asset transfers.

 Q: Can't I just do this myself?